44 Free To-Do List & Checklist Templates (Word, Excel, PDF)

 Focus on the current day only

 While making your list, be realistic about what you can accomplish in a day.
 Identify which tasks need your immediate attention.
 These are the ones you should keep at the top of your list.
-Use the master list you’ve created before to create your daily to-do list.
+Use the master list you’ve created before to create your daily list.

 Estimate the time each task will take